-10.8.1 Commercial mushroom picking
+10.5.3.1.
+Commercial mushroom picking

 Several wild mushrooms have reached the 'exploitation' state.
 Masutake, chanterelles, morels and truffles probably represent the best expression of this in the popular imagination because of the history and mystique associated with the industries in their home countries; in Europe, particularly in France and Italy.
 These histories include festivals and markets which associate folk events and heighten interest in and appreciation of the qualities of the products themselves.
 Those qualities contribute to the mystique, prompting discussion of how tasty and flavourful competing collections might be.
 The truffle probably has more mystique than most because this subterranean delicacy is still hard to find and harvest so there is the added mystery of detecting the presence of a truffle ten or twenty cm underground with the help of forest lore, flies, or trained pigs and dogs.
 There are about seventy different truffle species.
-The most highly prized in French cuisine is the black truffle of the Périgord, Tuber melanosporum, but in Italy it is the white truffle of Alba which is considered the true delicacy.
-Deciding these matters creates lots of fun and innocent enjoyment.
-And makes lots of money.
-The world market for chanterelles (collected, not cultivated) was estimated recently at more than $1.5 \times 10^9$ US\$ (Watling, 1997).
-Add the value of tourism and peripheral matters like cookery programmes on TV and recipe books and magazine articles and the collection and appreciation of these fungi becomes a very big industry indeed.
-Unfortunately, mycorrhizal species like these have shown a significant decline in fruit body formation in recent years (Arnolds, 1991, 1995).
+The most highly prized in French cuisine is the black truffle of the Périgord, Tuber melanosporum, but in

+Italy it is the white truffle of Alba which is considered the true delicacy.
+Deciding these matters creates lots of fun and innocent enjoyment, and makes a lot of money!
+The world market for chanterelles (collected, not cultivated) was estimated recently at more than 1.5 billion US \$ (Watling 1997).
+Add the value of tourism and peripheral matters like television cookery programmes, recipe books and magazine articles and the collection and appreciation of these fungi becomes a very big industry indeed.
+Unfortunately, mycorrhizal species like these have shown a significant decline in fruit body formation in recent years (Arnolds 1991, 1995).
 The widened and increasing market and heightened commercial demands for forest fungi are appearing at a time when the woods and forests are under pressure from many other dangers like urbanization, global warming, deforestation and industrial pollution.

 Although mushrooms have been important sources of food and medicine for a great many years, the demand for wild mushrooms has grown sharply since about the early 1980s.
 Speciality mushrooms have always been harvested and shipped to distant markets.
-There is a story that as early as 1872 New Zealand had a fungus-based industry earning, eventually, hundreds of thousands of pounds annually by collecting the wood ear fungus (Auricularia polytricha) for sale in China.
+For example, as early as 1872 New Zealand had a fungus-based industry earning, eventually, hundreds of thousands of pounds (sterling) annually by collecting the wood ear fungus (Auricularia polytricha) for sale in China.
 This fungus trade was initiated by a New Plymouth merchant, Chew Chong and provided much-needed income for New Zealand's settlers.